Async Batch Processing for High-Volume Receipt Auditing

 error_count: int = 0

-async def stream_receipt_chunks(receipts: List[Dict[str, Any]], chunk_size: int = 25) -> AsyncIterator[List[ExpenseReceipt]]:
+receipts: List[Dict[str, Any]], chunk_size: int = 25

-"""Memory-efficient generator yielding fixed-size receipt chunks."""
+"""Memory-efficient generator yielding fixed-size, validated chunks.

 for i in range(0, len(receipts), chunk_size):

-yield [ExpenseReceipt(**r) for r in receipts[i:i + chunk_size]]
+yield [ExpenseReceipt(**r) for r in receipts[i : i + chunk_size]]

-async def run_ocr_sync(batch: BatchContext) -> BatchContext:
+async def run_ocr(batch: BatchContext) -> BatchContext:

 for receipt in batch.receipts:

-receipt.raw_text = f"OCR_EXTRACTED_{receipt.receipt_id}"
+receipt.raw_text = await asyncio.to_thread(_run_tesseract, receipt.image_uri)

 batch.stage = PipelineStage.LINE_ITEM_PARSE